 For Michelle Tomlinson, coming to Herzing University was kismet.

-Michelle was returning to college to pursue a degree in radiologic technology.
+Michelle was returning to college to pursue a radiologic technology degree in Orlando, Florida.
 She always knew she wanted to work in healthcare " she comes from a family of nurses " but hadn't found the right fit, until Herzing.

 It wasn't just about finding a good program at a reputable school.
 Michelle also wanted a supportive community that would help her achieve her educational goals.